KulkarniAtharva/KKW_Alerts-Android/README.md

 ## 📱 Creators  🤝

-  With the current levels of globalization it's necessary to be able to communicate one's ideas to the opposite person in an understandable way. <BR> So with that we are working in a team of four for our Mini Project.
+  With the current levels of globalization it's necessary to be able to communicate one's ideas to the opposite person in an understandable way. <BR> So with that we are working in a team of 4 towards our Mini Project.
 - [Atharva Kulkarni](https://kulkarniatharva.github.io)
 - [Adwait Gondhalekar](https://github.com/adwaitgondhalekar)
 - [Radha Mujumdar](https://github.com/radhamujumdar)